 A round-up of XpertHR's latest research on employee wellbeing in the workplace, including the reasons employers introduce initiatives, programmes that have the most impact on employee wellbeing and challenges to introducing measures in this area.

-Updated to include case studies about the mental health initiatives implemented by two organisations.
+Updated to include case studies about the mental health initiatives implemented by three organisations.

 HR and legal information and guidance relating to occupational health and wellbeing.